ibm-cloud-docs/vpc/lb-create.md

         * **Port**: Choose the listening port on which requests are received.
         * **Max connections** (optional): Define the maximum number of concurrent connections that the listener allows.
         * **HTTPS redirect**: Click the toggle button to enable the HTTPS redirect configuration, then specify the following HTTPS redirect settings:
             * **HTTPS listener**: The target HTTPS listener to which incoming traffic from the current HTTP listener is redirected.
-Note that you only see a list of HTTPS listeners whose `accept_proxy_proxy` value is the same as the HTTP listener.
-ACCEPT_PROXY_PROTOCOL ???
+Note that you only see a list of HTTPS listeners whose `accept_proxy_protocol` value is the same as the HTTP listener.
             * **Redirect URI** (optional): The URL to which the request redirects.
             * **Status code**: The status code of the response returned by the load balancer.
 1. If you want to redirect, forward, or reject particular incoming traffic for an HTTP or HTTPS front-end listener based on certain criteria, configure layer 7 policies.